ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 Constructs should not be confused with empirical evidence.
 Constructs should not be considered actual things, events, processes, or experiences.
 Rather, constructs are conceptual tools.
 They are conceptual tools that focus our attention on certain things, events, processes, and experiences – and help us try to make sense of them.
 But every construct directs our attention away from certain phenomena too, and can make it harder for us to notice and understand some empirical evidence.

-Therefore, when we are dealing with complex phenomena which we do not fully understand – like memories of child abuse – we must not get too attached to any one construct – whether it's "forgetting," "amnesia," "repression" or "dissociation."
+Therefore, when we are dealing with complex phenomena which we do not fully understand – like memories of child abuse – we must not get too attached to any one construct – whether it's 'forgetting,' 'amnesia,' 'repression' or 'dissociation.'
 Otherwise we'll surely overlook important data, and fool ourselves into thinking we understand when we don't.

 Just as important, before drawing firm conclusions about an issue over which there has been disagreement and debate – like recovered memories – we should be familiar with the various constructs used to describe and explain the empirical evidence – including constructs used by those who have studied it the most.
 Otherwise we leave ourselves highly vulnerable to being confused and misled.